DenialAdams/roland/README.md

 Linux: http://www.brick.codes/roland/rolandc
 Windows: http://www.brick.codes/roland/rolandc.exe

-(After downloading, ensure that the bianry is marked as executable.)
+(After downloading, ensure that the binary is marked as executable.)

 Alternatively, you can build `rolandc` yourself by running `cargo build --release` and taking the binary out of the `target/release/` directory.